point-vortex/nebula-lang/docs/specification.md

 ```

 ### Overview
+Lvalue is an identifier or chained access on the left of '='

 ### Restrictions
 - Rvalue type must be same or able to be cast to lvalue type.
 ### Semantics